bdumas/ruesdeparis/README.md

 Datas come from the following file [https://raw.githubusercontent.com/bdumas/ruesdeparis/gh-pages/java/export_opendata_voies_actuelles_2012-01-17.csv] provided by
 [Paris Open Data](http://opendata.paris.fr).

 Reverse geocoding service (transformation of geographic coordinates into addresses) is provided by Google.

+Note: this application was developped without smartphone and far from Paris.
+Hope the tests are good enough!

 Developers